awslabs/clickstream-analytics-on-aws/docs/en/plan-deployment/cost.md

 - **Volume of clickstream data**

-- **Additonal features**
+- **Additional features**

 The following are cost estimations for daily data volumes of 10/100/1000/10000 RPS (request per second) with different data pipeline configurations.
 Cost estimation are provided by modules.
 To get a total cost for your use case, sum the cost by modules based on your actual configuration.

 !!!
 Important "Important"

-    As of June 2023, the following cost is calculated with `On-Demand` prices in `us-east-1` region measured in USD.
+    As of this revision, the following cost is calculated with `On-Demand` prices in `us-east-1` region measured in USD.

 ## Ingestion module